Databases and persistence

 # Opens (or creates) a file called school.db

-sqlite3 school.db
+sqlite3 books_library.db

 "Dot" Commands